lazorfuzz/liowebrtc/README.md

 `transmit(peer, messageType, payload)` - sends a message to a single peer in the room via the signaling server (similar to `whisper`, but not p2p).
 Listen for peers' transmissions on the `receivedSignalData` event.
+- `Peer peer` the object representing the peer and its peer connection
+- `string messageType` a label, usually a string, that describes the payload
+- `object payload` any kind of data sent by the peer, usually an object

 `unmute()` - unmutes the audio stream to your peers (resumes sending audio in the WebRTC audio channel)
-- `volume` - the volume level, between 0 and 1
+- `float volume` - the volume level, between 0 and 1

 `whisper(peer, messageType, payload)` - sends a message to a single peer in the room via the default p2p data channel.
 Listen for peers' whispers on the `receivedPeerData` event.
+- `Peer peer` the object representing the peer and its peer connection
-- `string messageType` - An arbitrary value that represents the classification of the payload
+- `string messageType` a label, usually a string, that describes the payload
-- `object payload` - an arbitrary value or object to send to peers
+- `object payload` any kind of data sent by the peer, usually an object

 ## Signaling